Lafayette Avenue Presbyterian Church - Brooklyn, New York

 Mezzi Combination Great Piano Combination Choir

-Piano Combination Great Reversible Pedal (for Great to Pedal)
+Piano Combination Great Reversible Pedal (Great to Pedal)

 William A. Johnson